todar/VBA-Style-Guide/README.md

 *A mostly reasonable approach to VBA.*

-> Note: this guide is from an Excel viewpoint, but most concepts can be applied to other applications.
-Also, this is currently under contruction and will be added to as I can.
+> Note: this is in it's **early stages and is currently under contruction**.
+I will be adding to it as I can!

 ## Table of Contents